Lightning-AI/pytorch-lightning/docs/source-app/get_started/go_beyond_training_content.rst

     app = L.LightningApp(TrainDeploy())

-..
-  If you've used other ML systems you'll be pleasantly surprised to not find decorators or YAML files.
+.. note:: If you've used other ML systems you'll be pleasantly surprised to not find decorators or YAML files.
-  Read here to understand the benefits more.

 ----